PeterCamilleri/mini_erb/README.md

 handlebars embedded Ruby system used there, it was observed that the test code was faster than both the native erb and the faster erubi.

-The mini_erb gem returns to the syntax of erb based on the same algorithm of the mysh handlebars.
+The mini_erb gem returns to the syntax of erb but is based on the same algorithm of the mysh handlebars.

 In performance it is still faster.
 This is laid out in this [report](https://github.com/PeterCamilleri/mini_erb/blob/master/docs/embbed_ruby_study.pdf)